-I try to stay under the radar now.
 I'm a father and that changes everything.
 (He's a dad to 5-year-old Delilah, the result of a brief encounter with Kimberley Stewart, Rod's daughter.)
 I think about her in a way that is not so much about her now, I'm thinking about the future of another human being who I'm in love with.

 I was making Oliver Stone's movie Savages when she was being born and the next day I was hurting someone.
 I can't change too much but I might do stuff for kids.
 To do a musical would be kind of funky.
 I can't sing but we'll fake it, we'll act it, yeah.